ReSound Hearing Aid Reviews From an Audiologist

 ReSound LiNX Quattro

 Quattro is one of ReSound’s top-tier designs.
-This is the third iteration of a design that was first introduced in 2014 as the LiNX.
-This was the first Made for iPhone hearing aid.
+It is the third iteration of a design first introduced in 2014 as the LiNX.
+It was the first Made for iPhone hearing aid.
 Since then, ReSound has fine-tuned this proven platform.
-The Quattro is available in all form factors including a superpower BTE called the Enzo Q for people with severe to profound hearing loss.
-The Quattro line can use either standard zinc-air batteries or a rechargeable lithium-ion system.
+The Quattro is available in all form factors, including a superpower BTE called the Enzo Q for people with severe to profound hearing loss.
+The Quattro line can use standard zinc-air batteries or a rechargeable lithium-ion system.

 ReSound Nexia

-Nexia is ReSound’s first hearing aids to work with Auracast Bluetooth streaming technology.
+Nexia is ReSound’s first hearing aid to work with Auracast Bluetooth streaming technology.
 Auracast lets you stream audio directly into your hearing aids from your own devices.
-It also lets you stream public sources of audio in places like concert halls, bus terminals, and airports.
+It also lets you stream public audio sources in places such as concert halls, bus terminals, and airports.

-Through ReSound’s app, you can activate the Hear in Noise program that lets you fade background sounds down to a comfortable level while keeping directional focus on the person speaking in front of you.
-The value of this for my patients is more than just comfortable hearing; it’s also a way they can remain (or get back into) connection with people in social and business situations.
+Through ReSound’s app, you can activate the Hear in Noise program that lets you fade background sounds to a comfortable level while keeping directional focus on the person speaking in front of you.
+The value of this for my patients is more than just comfortable hearing; it’s also a way to remain (or get back into) connected with people in social and business situations.

 ReSound Enya

 ReSound also offers an “essential” or entry-level (read lower cost) device called the Enya.
-This is essentially a “de-featured” LiNX-era hearing aid.
-It has fewer adjustments and less automatic functionality, but it’s still a very solid hearing aid, especially when coupled with wireless accessories as part of a “system” approach to hearing in complex settings.
-It still has all of the essential features like understanding speech in noisy environments, wind and noise protection, and elimination of whistling sounds.
+That is essentially a “de-featured” LiNX-era hearing aid.
+It has fewer adjustments and less automatic functionality.
+Still, it’s a very solid hearing aid, especially when coupled with wireless accessories as part of a “system” approach to hearing in complex settings.
+It still has essential features like understanding speech in noisy environments, wind and noise protection, and elimination of whistling sounds.

 ReSound Up Smart